jsotiro/cypress-das-zap-buprsuite/README.md

 npm run zap-local:shutdown
 ```

-There many other combinations, all explained below
+There are many other scombinations, all explained below

 ## Overview